itsianfrane/VolleySeats/README.md

 - User Authentication: Adding a login system for user accounts.
 - Dynamic Pricing: Implementing variable seat pricing based on location and demand.
 - Real-time Updates: Integrating APIs for live match updates and availability.

+## ❤️ Acknowledgement
+First and foremost, I would like to express my deepest gratitude to Almighty God for His unending guidance, wisdom, and strength throughout this project.
+Without His blessings, none of this would have been possible.

+To my family, thank you for your unwavering support, love, and encouragement that pushed me to strive for excellence.
+Your belief in my abilities has been my source of inspiration.

+To my friends, your understanding, motivation, and cheer kept me going through challenging times.
+Your presence made the journey lighter and more enjoyable.

+A special thank you goes to my pretty professor, Ms. Fatima Marie P. Agdon, for her invaluable guidance, insightful feedback, and continuous encouragement.
+Your mentorship has been a significant part of my growth, and I am truly grateful for your dedication and support.

+To all who have been part of this journey, my heartfelt thanks.